pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 be able to run the pipeline in a distributed, streaming fashion.
 As new data is added the pipeline will automatically process it and materialize the results.

+If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on [GitHub](github.com/pachyderm/pachyderm), join our users channel on Slack, or email us at [support@pachyderm.io](mailto:support@pachyderm.io) and we can help you right away.

 Prerequisites
 ^^^^^^^^^^^^^